Feature and claim selection and measuring willingness to pay for features for a single product.

-(list all possible level combinations and rank them by customers' preference)
+List all possible level combinations and rank them by customers' preference.

 Conjoint.ly forms the complete list of product constructs using all possible combinations of levels.
-They are ranked them based on the relative performance of the levels that they combine.
+They are then ranked based on the relative performance of the levels that they combine.
 This module allows you to find the best product construct that your customers will prefer over others.

-(find out how preferences differ between segments)
+Find out how preferences differ between segments.

-With Conjoint.ly, you can split your reports into various segments using the information collected automatically by our system, respondents' answers to additional questions (for example, multiple choice), or GET variables.
+With Conjoint.ly, you can split your reports into various segments using the information collected automatically by our system: respondents' answers to additional questions (for example, multiple-choice), simulation findings, or GET variables.
 For each segment, we provide the same detailed analytics as described above.